webplatform/docs/svg/elements/line/index.md

 ===DOM Interface===

+'''The following DOM interface properties & methods should be moved to a proper SVG DOM documentation (i.e. SVGLineElement et. al, see above).
+However, at the present time, the WebPlatform MediaWiki doesn't allow the necessary changes.'''

 The '''SVGLineElement''' object has these events:

 *[[svg/events/load|'''onload''']]: Occurs  when the browser has fully parsed the element and all of its descendants.